Rapid7 vs. Tenable: How Their Cloud Security Approaches Compare

 Strengthen cloud security with Wiz

 While Rapid7 and Tenable provide established strength in vulnerability management and compliance, many organizations layer Wiz on top to extend protection into cloud-native environments.
-Wiz was purpose-built for the cloud, using agentless API connections to map resources, identities, and data, then prioritize real attack paths.
-This cloud-first approach closes visibility gaps and unifies risk management across modern infrastructure.
+Wiz’s approach is designed for cloud-native environments, using agentless API connections to map resources, identities, and data, then prioritize real attack paths.
+This cloud-first approach helps organizations gain visibility across modern cloud environments.

 This cloud-first approach extends coverage beyond what vulnerability management tools were originally designed for.
 Here’s a closer look at Wiz’s advantages: